tiagobento/watertemplate-engine/README.md

 ## i18n
 Water provides an i18n solution too.
 See the [i18n project](watertemplate-i18n-maven-plugin) to know how to use it and why it works so good together with the engine.

+## Developer mode
+During development you'll want to reload your template files several times.
+To save time, you can run your server in developer mode by setting the "dev-mode" system property.
+If you're using maven to start your development server you can add the -Ddev-mode parameter to use it.
+For exemple: **__mvn jetty:run -Ddev-mode__**

 ## JAX-RS
 If you want to provide your webpages as resources, JAX-RS is a good way to do that.
 Adding [this dependency](http://mavenrepository.com/artifact/org.watertemplate/watertemplate-jaxrs-binding/1.1.0) to your project lets you return a `Template` object directly.
 The locale will be injected during the rendering of each call, so your i18n is safe.